 f) The reverberant field

 g) The later echo field, including flutter echo and reflection(s)

-Do not be surprised if you think you are getting results from this test you can ever do where your hearing is part
+Do not be surprised if you think you are getting results from

+MOST sensitive test you can ever do where your hearing is part

 When switching between the C only and L and